ShivaniNarula29/snaatak_team/pom.md

 ---

-## Licensing

-The `pom.xml` file itself is not licensed, but the project and its dependencies must comply with their respective licenses.
-Maven and its core plugins are licensed under the **Apache License 2.0**.

----

 ## 🧠 Conclusion

 Understanding and managing pom.xml is essential for any Maven-based Java project.
 This documentation helps developers and DevOps engineers structure their project dependencies, build lifecycle, and plugin configurations effectively while promoting best practices for versioning and maintainability.